Free shore access

 The first beach you will see in the peninsula is Alga beach.
 Even if the seabed is less spectacular and fish are less numerous than at Oscelluccia beach, snorkeling here is an option those lacking time, or not willing to hike, can consider.

 Enter the water directly from the pebble stone beach.

 The best snorkeling areas are located along the rocky shores of the creek.
 We tend to prefer the southern side, on your right when facing the sea, along Oscelluccia point.

 In the northern area (on your left when facing the sea), the seabed is covered with large pebbles and polished rocks (↕3-10ft/1-3m).
-Small groups of Mediterranean chromis and rainbow wrasse can notably be seen there.
+Small groups of damselfish and ornate wrasse can notably be seen there.